Dan Drysdale

 Daniel Drysdale (18 May 1901 – 15 October 1987) was a Scotland international rugby union player.
 He was the 65th president of the Scottish Rugby Union.

 Rugby union career

 Amateur career

 Born in Kippen, Stirlingshire Drysdale, went to George Heriots and also played for Heriot's FP, and London Scottish.
 He went to Edinburgh University and the University of Oxford, where he played for the teams Edinburgh University RFC and Oxford University RFC.

 Provincial career

 He played for Edinburgh District in the 1923 inter-city match.

 International career

 Drysdale played for and the Lions.

 He was on the 1924 British Lions tour to South Africa.

 He also played for the Barbarians.

 Administrative career

-He was president of the Scottish Rugby Union between 1951 and 1952.
+Drysdale was president of the Scottish Rugby Union between 1951 and 1952.